HoBom-s/hobom-good-side-server/docs/DESING-DOC.md

 - **Use Cases**: Encapsulate the application's core business logic and delegates logic to query, command bus.
 - **Command Handlers**: Handle commands and interact with repositories to persist changes.
 - **Query Handlers**: Handle read queries and provide data retrieval functionality.

+---

+## Conclusion
+This design ensures that business logic is cleanly separated into different components, improving modularity and scalability.
+The use of DDD principles, CQRS, and Use Cases helps keep the system maintainable and testable.
+The modular architecture allows easy updates and changes without affecting the overall functionality.